|

 Hollis

-Hollis is one of the rare permanent members of the National Academy
+was one of the rare permanent members of the National Academy of

-of Western Art.
-His thirteen foot monument sculpture "Welcome
+Western Art.
+His thirteen foot monumental sculpture "Welcome

 Sundown" graces the entrance to the National Cowboy Hall of